scipionesarlo/rhtmlPictographs/README.md

 `gulp serve`

-Now make changes to the javascript/css.
-On file save, the browser will automatically reload with your changes
+This should load a browser window, where a list of links to examples will be displayed.
+Choose an example or add another example to [R file](src/R/index.html).
+When changes to the [widget definition](src/scripts/CroppedImage.coffee) or any other file are saved, the browser will automatically reload.

 # To test locally in r context